 Field-hunting tip

-Look in ultramafic igneous rocks country — that is the host setting where miassite typically forms.
+Look in ultramafic igneous rocks country, the host setting where miassite typically forms.
 If you start seeing platinum group minerals, chromite, magnetite in float, you are in the right ground.
 Field specimens usually show a anhedral grains habit, so train your eye for that shape before scanning the outcrop.